Flossmoor, Illinois

 Flossmoor (/ˈflɒsmɔːr/) is a village in Cook County, Illinois, United States.
 The population was 9,704 at the 2020 census.
-Flossmoor is approximately 24 miles south of The Loop/Downtown Chicago.
+Flossmoor is approximately 24 mi south of the Chicago Loop.
 It is closely tied to neighboring Homewood, sharing a high school and park district.

 History

 Although Flossmoor's founding and settlement can be traced to the 19th century, the city was first recognized as an affluent community in the 1920s when it became known as a cultural and recreational mecca of elite country clubs and stately golf courses.

 The 1920 PGA Championship and the Western Open golf tournaments of 1906 and 1912 were held in town.
 Flossmoor was incorporated as a village in 1924.
 In the years since, Flossmoor has gained recognition from area real estate and tourist concerns as the "status" suburb of south/southwest suburban Chicago.
 By the 1970s, Flossmoor had transitioned from a white Protestant community to the home of many Jewish Americans and Italian Americans.
 As of the 2010s, Flossmoor's population is predominantly African American.